 readexif = 1

 shrink_largef = 1

 INI file utilities can be accessed from the INI File Settings dropdown menu in the Imatest main window or by pressing the button.
 Rescharts and Multicharts have similar dropdown menus for their respective ini files.

-Manage Settings opens the Manage Settings window, which contains brief descriptions of the utilities as well as direct links to them.
+Manage Settings (in the Help or Data tab on the right of the Imatest main window) opens the Manage Settings window, which contains brief descriptions of the utilities as well as direct links to them.

 Save settings… saves imatest-v2.ini in a named file.
 This is especially useful for cases where you will need to return to the current settings in the future.